Keyboard shortcuts

 ContentManagerPlugin is the main class.
 It implements Plugin, ClusterPlugin, JobSchedulerExtension, and ActionPlugin.
 On startup it:

-1. Initializes PluginSettings, ConsumersIndex, CtiConsole, CatalogSyncJob, EngineServiceImpl, and SpaceService.
+1. Initializes PluginSettings, ConsumersIndex, CredentialsIndex, CtiConsole, CatalogSyncJob, EngineServiceImpl, and SpaceService.

 2. Registers all REST handlers via getRestHandlers().

-3. Creates the .cti-consumers index on cluster manager nodes.
+3. Creates the .wazuh-cti-consumers and .wazuh-cti-credentials indices on cluster manager nodes.

 4. Schedules the periodic CatalogSyncJob via the OpenSearch Job Scheduler.